+This is also evident from the outage probability expressions for short term and long term static channels.
+We are investigating the impact of multiple antennas (in particular two antennas considering the practical implications) at the receiver (base station), where the source and the relay collaborate to reach the destination.
 We also propose to investigate the extension of these schemes to the case of multiple relays relaying the information for a single source destination pair.
-This protocol can then be applied to ad-hoc TDMA wireless networks where in each slot all the remaining nodes in the network act as relays for a particular source destination pair.
-Another future direction is the investigation of the the impact of multiple antennas (in particular two antennas at the receiver (base station) considering the practical implications) where the source and the relay collaborate to reach the base station.
+This protocol can then also be applied to ad-hoc TDMA wireless networks where in each slot all the remaining nodes in the network act as relays for a particular source destination pair.